Volkanite/catropolis/README.md

 Header:
--Logo: Breakout 7
+- Logo: Breakout 7
--Our Team: Team information as homepage
+- Our Team: Team information as homepage
--Adopting: lead to adopting page
+- Adopting: lead to adopting page
--Have Fun: lead to memory game
+- Have Fun: lead to memory game